lespoupeesrusses/MTP_LMS/README-EN.md

 - `callback`, function, optional
   - The name of the function which will process datas returned by the LMS.

-> `moduleWon` takes an object as a variable.
+> `sendModuleCompletion` takes an object as a variable.
 This object can have for attributes:

 - `success`, boolean, required
   - Save the module as succeeded or not for the current user.